When you put in a name and (or just a) website to get emails you can get many different results.

 The basic rule to remember

 The basic rule is we ONLY charge a credit for verified results and it does not matter how many results are returned.
-The rules are slightly different for the API, that's covered further below.

 When you enter a single search, which results cost a credit and how many?